 Author: Rachael Lippincott

-Grab a box of tissues before you start reading this emotional yet delightful romantic novel.
-Stella Grant and Will Newman are both suffering from chronic ailments.
+Grab a box of tissues before you start reading this best-selling and expert-approved book.
+It is an emotional yet delightful romantic novel.
+Stella Grant and Will Newman have chronic ailments.
 Their lives have always been about running in and out of hospitals.
 Life brings them together but with a punishment of staying at least five feet apart from each other.

 Can you love someone, whom you can never, ever touch?
-Find out!
+Find out in this heartbreaking novel!

 11. What to Say Next